VanyaHuaman/youtube-clip-downloader-extension/README.md

 ## Tips & Best Practices

-1. **Best Quality:** All tools default to highest quality (1080p60), but you can override with `-q` flag in CLI
+1. **Best Quality:** All downloads default to highest quality (1080p60) automatically
 2. **Live Streams:** Use `monitor_and_download.py` to automatically download when stream ends
-3. **Batch Downloads:** Use the CLI tool with a loop for multiple clips
+3. **Server Management:** The download server runs locally and is only accessible from your browser
-4. **Server Management:** The download server runs locally and is only accessible from your browser
+4. **File Names:** Files are automatically named based on the video title with special characters removed
-5. **File Names:** Files are automatically named based on the video title with special characters removed
+5. **Extension Reload:** If you update the extension files, reload it in `chrome://extensions/`

 ---